DeepRolling/react-native-jpush-rom-wrapper/README.md

 -keep class com.huawei.updatesdk.**{*;}
 -keep class com.huawei.hms.**{*;}
 ```
-The last step you need to do for make HMS work is download the **agconnect-services.json** from huawei developer official website
+The last step you need to do for make HMS work is download the **agconnect-services.json** from huawei developer official website  and put it to root of app module

-and put it to root of app module
+> Notice : After these steps , you also need create a project in AppGallery Connect and add the application you created to this project  ,  then you need go to **${your project} -> push server -> config** and open the switch to get things work ! ! !

 ### OPPO push service